Dr. Hunter’s research interests include collaborative writing, digital rhetoric and

 in rhetoric and writing, digital literacies, professional writing, and visual rhetoric.

-His work has appeared in Computers and Composition, Computers and Composition Online, Literacy in Composition Studies, LORE, and KAIROS.
-His research has explored reader and writer roles in collaborative on wikis in an age of mass-authorship and more recently technological-professional development and writing program administration.
-He is currently working on projects concerning audience and authorship in the creation of transmedia storytelling texts and an edited collection on postpedagogy and theory.
+His work has appeared in KAIROS: A Journal of Rhetoric, Technology, and Pedagogy, and Computers and Composition, Computers and Composition Online, Literacy in Composition Studies, and LORE.
+His research has explored reader and writer roles in collaborative on wikis in an age of mass-authorship, technological-professional development, writing program administration, and more recently digital community writing.

-Among other jobs, Dr. Hunter has worked as an fisherman in Alaskan, and a Persia-Farsi “military intelligence voice and signal communications interceptor and analyst” in the U.S. Army.
+Among other jobs, Dr. Hunter has worked as an Alaskan fisherman, wedding videographer, and a Persia-Farsi “military intelligence voice and signal communications interceptor and analyst” in the U.S. Army.

 - Ph.D., English: Composition and Rhetoric, University of Wisconsin-Madison, 2010

 - M.A., English: Writing Studies & Pedagogy, Northern Michigan University, May 2004

 - B.S., English, Northern Michigan University, May 2002